topxeq/gox/README.md

 ## 7. Library Reference

 First, since Gox is based on Anko and written by Golang, most of the core libraries of Golang will be available.
-So try to import the modules from Golang(but Golang installation is not required), and refer to the Golang documents([here](https://golang.org/doc/) or [here](http://docscn.studygolang.com/)).
-In addition, you can browse Anko's, Goja's and Giu's documents.
+So try to import the modules from Golang(but Golang installation is not required), and refer to the Golang documents([here](https://golang.org/doc/), [here](https://pkg.go.dev/) or [here](http://docscn.studygolang.com/)).
+In addition, you can browse Anko's, Goja's, Govcl's and Giu's documents.

+The default Golang packages available(could imported in Gox code) include: bytes, encoding/json, errors, flag, fmt, io, io.ioutil, log, math, math/big, math/rand, net, net/http, net/http/cookiejar, net/url, os, os/exec, os/signal, path, path/filepath, regexp, runtime, sort, strconv, strings, sync, time.

-Library tk (github.com/topxeq/tk) is the most frequently used package in Gox, the documents are [here](https://godoc.org/github.com/topxeq/tk).
+Library tk (github.com/topxeq/tk) is the most frequently used package in Gox, the documents are [here](https://godoc.org/github.com/topxeq/tk) or [here](https://pkg.go.dev/github.com/topxeq/tk).

 However, Gox provides some convenient global variables and functions decribed as below.